-All staff receive e-safety training and the school's e-safety coordinator is OLIE FLITCROFT.
+All staff receive e-safety training and the school's e-safety coordinator is MR O FLITCROFT

 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+However, many pupils are able to access the internet using their own data plan.
+To minimise inappropriate use, we as a school require all staff to leave their phones in the staffroom or the Main Office.